 Today I am sharing with you one of my favorite comfort foods, “Meat Loaf”, only it’s 100% vegan.
 Packed with a ton of veggies, it has all the feels good ingredients you can expect with loads of flavor.
-Regardless if you’re a meat eater, vegan, or vegetarian, everyone can enjoy this recipe and give it a go.
+Regardless if you’re a meat-eater, vegan, or vegetarian, everyone can enjoy this recipe and give it a go.
 It’s loaded with fiber, healthy fats, protein, and did I mention it’s really simple to make?
 The kicker is the maple glaze on top, I know your gonna love it.

 Vegan Lentils Loaf with Maple Glaze

 I’ve been working on this lentil loaf recipe for weeks and I am so excited to finally share it with you.
 This vegan lentil loaf is great for the fall and winter season as its hearty and helps ground you after a long day.
-If your anything like me then your ready to move away from light salads.
+If your anything like me then you’re ready to move away from light salads.
 This recipe is a great place to start.

 The sauteéd veggies and spices give this loaf a ton of flavor, and when topped with the maple glaze sauce you get a vegetarian/vegan recipe that really rivals the real thing!
 And goes great with almost any side dish you can think of.
 My favorite is mashed potatoes and gravy, nothing really beats that.